eliasthiman/PWA_Budgetapp/README.md

 ## Published link to application

-Best viewed on a mobilephone or a tablet, since it's developed to be portable.
+Best viewed on a mobile phone or a tablet, since it's developed to be portable.

 https://imaginative-souffle-069340.netlify.app/